Charmungo98/Battleships/README.md

 ### Future Features
   - The user will be able to select the number of ships used on each board and the length of the ships.
   - The user will be able to choose the location of their own ships.
-  - The CPU will be able to recognise pattern and use strategic thought to calculate its coordinates.
+  - The CPU will be able to recognise patterns and use strategic thought to calculate its coordinates.

 # 3. Data Model